learn-co-curriculum/swift-conditionals-readme/README.md

 ````
 Similar to above, but we added another function named catchUpOnSleep() which prints 'Zzzz 💤 😴' when called on.
 Then we are creating the classIsHard variable but setting it's initial value to false.
 Next we've created an if-else statement which should read like a sentence.
 If the class is hard, then we should study more.. if not, then we should catch up on some sleep.
 As you can see, what prints to console is 'Zzzz 💤 😴' which means studyMore() does not get called, we do not enter those { } curly braces, but we do enter the { } braces after the else statement because the first if statement evaluated to false.
 If it evaluated to true, then 'Study 📖' would have printed to the console and the catchUpOnSleep() function would never have gotten called.

-Are you begining to see the pattern?
+Are you beginning to see the pattern?
 Let's look at another one, maybe something more like an actual program, like "if the file exists then open it, otherwise tell the user it can't be found".
 Let's see what it would look like in code:

 ````Swift
 let doesFileExist = findFileNamed("testfile")